Nakisanze Segawa

 Nakisanze Segawa is a Ugandan poet and storyteller.
-She is the author of the 2016 novel The Triangle.
 She took third place in the 2010 Beverley Nambozo Poetry Award for her poem "The hustler".
 She was a participant in the Ebedi International Residency in Iseyin, Nigeria, in January 2015.

 Writing

 Nakisanze Segawa is a performance poet who recites her poems in Luganda and English.
 Her work has been published in a number of anthologies.
 Her novel The Triangle was published in 2016.